wazuh/wazuh/apis/tools/env/5.0/README.md

 ### Setting up indexer plugins

-Download the latest plugins from the wazuh-indexer GitHub repository and include them in the `wazuh-indexer` directory.
+Download the latest plugins from the wazuh-indexer GitHub repository, decompress and include them in the `wazuh-indexer` directory.
 The directory should end up with the following files

 ```console
 wazuh@wazuh:~/wazuh/apis/tools/env/5.0$ ls -la wazuh-indexer/